cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 menuOrder: 2
 ---

-# Your first app in 30 minutes
+# Tutorial 1: your first app in 30 minutes

-This first tutorial is an introduction to cozy webapp development.
-Therefore, as we've mentioned earlier, it is an introduction to webapp development in NodeJS.
+This first tutorial is an introduction to cozy webapp development but as you will see, you can consider it as an introduction to webapp development with NodeJS.

-## Before we start...

 ### What you will achieve

 * writing a small NodeJS webapp using [ExpressJS](http://expressjs.com/), the standard framework for NodeJS
 * introducing [Jade](http://jade-lang.com/) to write the templates that will be displayed by the browser
 * sharing with other Cozy users and deploying it into Cozy

 ### What you should know (or to be familiar with)

 * JavaScript / NodeJS
 * HTML
 * Git

 ### Get ready

 Get the template:
 ```bash
 cd cozy-dev/ # where you start the VM